Updated: October 05, 2020 at 11:22AM

 If you test positive for COVID-19, or receive a presumptive positive diagnosis, you will be added to the contact tracing system.
-A contact tracer will interview you to identify any close contacts and then reach out them to discuss any necessary next steps, such as symptom monitoring , potential testing or quarantine.
+A contact tracer will interview you to identify any close contacts.

-The contact tracing team will also check in with you daily to monitor your health and provide referrals for any additional resources or support you may need
+The contact tracing team will also check in with those in quarantine or isolation daily to monitor their health and provide referrals for any additional resources or support they may need.

-At the appropriate time, the contact tracer can also advise you about scheduling a “return” telehealth appointment with UHS or the Wellness Center for clearance.
+At the appropriate time, the contact tracer can also advise about a “return” telehealth appointment or release.

 Quarantine and Isolation